Madinah2491/30-seconds-of-interviews/question-template.md

 #### Answer

 <!-- Your answer goes here. -->
+Example: With the world that we live in with technology simplifying everything software developers automate everything.
+The global impact that every software developer has is astronomical.
 <!-- If you need to display some code, keep it short.
 It goes here: -->

 ```html